tstenner1/HW_VBA_Challenge-/README.md

 # VBA

-Below is a trimmed down readme highlighting the specific skills executed in this assignment.

-## Background

-Use VBA scripting to analyze real stock market data.
+In this repository I use VBA scripting to analyze real stock market data.

-## Instructions
+## VBA Execution

-* Create a script that will loop through all the stocks for one year and output the following information.
+* I created a script that looped through all the stocks for one year and output the following information.

   * The ticker symbol.